New at FBTS: Going Loco for Poco Kniphofias

 Also, Heims says, heat doesn't overwhelm Kniphofias as long as evenings are cooler than daytime temperatures.

 FBTS also grows a number of Terra Nova hybrid Agastaches -- including the Kudos Series -- that are similarly adaptable to a variety of growing conditions, including heat and cold.
-Their rainbow of colors, including coral and lavender, works well with the Poco and Popsicle Hot Pokers.
+Their rainbow of colors --including coral, orange, pink, and yellow -- works well with the Poco and Popsicle Hot Pokers.

 Listening to Gardeners' Complaints